kasouza/jscraft/README.md

 # JSCraft
-2D minecraft-like game, with an procedurally generated infinite world where you can place and destroy blocks.
+2D minecraft-like game, with an procedurally generated world where you can place and destroy blocks.

 # TODO